 • Osteoporosis, or bone loss

-At this time, following a strict gluten-free diet is the only treatment for celiac disease.
-Ridding gluten from the diet can mitigate these risks.
-Protecting the digestive lining by dismissing gluten can help mitigate such risks and ultimately improve the quality of life.
+At this time, following a gluten-free diet is the only treatment for celiac disease.
+Protecting the digestive lining by eliminating can help mitigate such risks and ultimately improve the quality of life.

 The research is relatively slim regarding benefits extending to those without celiac disease or sensitivity.
-But the health benefits a gluten-free diet in non-celiac disease patients may extend other conditions and populations.
+But the health benefits of a gluten-free diet in non-celiac disease patients may extend to the following conditions and populations.

 Irritable Bowel Syndrome (IBS)